wp-plugins/wp-conditional-captcha/readme.txt

 Yes, but not any more.
 The TypePad Antispam plugin hasn't been updated in over 4 years, and is not compatible with the latest version of WordPress.

 == Changelog ==

+= 3.7 =
+* Add support for the new No CAPTCHA ReCAPTCHA

 = 3.6.3 =
 * Fix PHP warnings on CAPTCHA page when other plugins have injected arrayed content into the contact form.